vpon-data/data-sdk/docs/IntegrationProcess.md

 Note: The duration estimates provided are for reference only and may vary based on individual circumstances.

-If you encounter any issues or have questions during the integration process, please do not hesitate to reach out to us via email [Vpon Contact](mailto:datasdk<span>.support@vpon.com)
+If you encounter any issues or have questions during the integration process, please do not hesitate to reach out to us via email.
-.
 Our support team is here to help and will gladly assist you with any concerns you may have.